polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 ---
-title: "Quick Start: Scaling"
+title: "Quick Start: Scale"
-sub_link: "Automation-start/scaling"
+sub_link: "quick-start/scale"
 meta_title: "Scaling - Polyaxon quick start tutorial - Core Concepts"
 meta_description: "Scaling - Get started with Polyaxon and become familiar with the ecosystem of Polyaxon with a top-level overview and useful links to get you started."
 visibility: public